-What is it like Working at Indigo for a university graduate?
+What is it like Working at Indigo as a university graduate?

 By Dylan Griffiths, Marketing Executive